Climate change has become one of the most pressing global issues.

 - Plan your journey ahead of time

 Learn more on how to reduce car pollution.

 2. Reduce, Reuse, and Recycle

-Reduce, reuse and recycle are often referred to as the 3 R’s of the environment.
-It refers to reducing the amount of waste generated, reusing things that otherwise would be thrown away, and recycling old useless things into something useful.
+Reduce, reuse, and recycle are often referred to as the 3 R’s of the environment.
+It refers to reducing the amount of waste generated, reusing things that otherwise would be thrown away, and recycling old useless items into something useful.

 Tips on how to reduce, reuse and recycle: